Pierre Paul Ferdinand Mourier: Late life

 Before leaving Canton, Mourier had purchased 13 crates of silk cloth and nankings on commission from Niels Lunde Reiersen.
 This resulted in a trial against Reiersen and Mourier since Reiersen had only obtained a license to import raw silk from China, but not finished textiles.
 The cloth textiles were ultimately confiscated and Mourier was fined 1,000 Danish rigsdaler and fired from the DAC.

 In 1786, he married Frederikke Christiane Herbst.
 She was the daughter of a naval officer, vice admiral Adolph Tobias Herbst and Anne Magdalene Rasch.
 Together, they had seven children.
 They initially shared their time between an apartment in Norgesgade and a house in Gentofte.

 In 1797, Mourier bought Aagaard for 70,000 rigsdaler.
 On 18 December 1796, he sold Aagaard for 112,500 rigsdaler to Iver Qvistgaard and moved back to Copenhagen.
 The family settled in an apartment at Købmagergade No. 11.
-In 1801, Mourier purchased the farm Bjerregaarden in Valby and some adjoining land for 12,800 rigsdaler Bjerregaard covered 16 hectares od land.
+In 1801, Mourier purchased the farm Bjerregaarden in Valby and some adjoining land for 12,800 rigsdaler.
+Bjerregaard covered 16 hectares of land.
 The buildings included a small mill.
 A neighboring farm belonged to the former DAC captain Tønnes Langøe.
 Om 19+0.
 Mourier hired a young B. S. Ingemann as tutor for two of his youngest children.

 Mourier was a member of Dreyer's Club.
 He had republican sympathies.
 He actively assisted Malte Conrad Bruun during the trials against him, before he fled to Paris.
 During the British Siege of Copenhagen in 1807, Scottish soldiers suspected Mourier of being a spy due to his excellent command of the English language.
 He was therefore placed in house arrest at Bjerregård.

 Mourier died in 1836.
 He left a large book collection.
 An auction catalogue from 1837 lists 3,558 volumes.
 Nourier published three articles in Klaproth's journal Asiatisches Magazin in 1802, one of them was concerned with music and opera in Canton.
 Another one was concerned with a Dutch book attacking Chinese culture.
 The third one provided information about Buddhist monks and ceremonies.

 Charles Adolph Denys Mourier (1776-1758).